 So Rei, as well as LADYBABY you also have your own band called BRATS, can you tell us about that?

-BRATS released their first video for ’14-sai byou’ the other week, which was written by Temma from trauma-pop group Urbangarde.
+BRATS released its first video for ’14-sai byou’ the other week, which was written by Temma from trauma-pop group Urbangarde.
 How was it working with him?

 Rei: He’s a bit crazy.
 His brain works quite differently to normal people, his thinking is a bit out there.
-He has the mentality of a 14-15 year old, naïve and very sensitive, and that song in particular, he wrote for me.
+He has the mentality of a 14 to 15-year-old, naïve and very sensitive, and that song in particular, he wrote for me.
 I talked to him before about not wanting to grow up, so that song is about wanting to stay a child.

 So how does it compare playing with LADYBABY vs BRATS?